-We will explain the situation both for Car Hire itself, and for those wishing to buy (or have already bought) a stand alone excess insurance policies such as those available through the MoneyMaxim Car Hire Excess Insurance comparison service.
+This means the following if you are hiring a car abroad or have bought a stand alone excess insurance policies such as those available through the MoneyMaxim Car Hire Excess Insurance comparison service.

-During the transition period - which is expected to last about 20 months - there will be no change.
+During the transition period - which is expected to end on the 31st December this year - there will be no change.
 During that period a longer term agreement will be agreed which will cover driving licences and whether UK licences will be recognised in countries which are currently part of the EU.

-This means that we will no longer have common arrangements with both countries within the EU / EEA or with countries which are in other parts of the world but where our current arrangements are determined by the fact we are an EU member.
-If we leave the EU without a deal there are a large number of countries where the International Driving Permit (IDP) required will change and action will be required.
+This means that we will no longer have common arrangements with both countries within the EU / EEA and with countries which are in other parts of the world but where our current arrangements are determined by the fact we are an EU member.
+If we leave the EU without a deal there are a large number of countries where the International Driving Permit (IDP) requirement will change and action will be needed.

 If you are hiring in the Republic of Ireland you will not need an IDP as Ireland doesn't require IDPs to be held by driving licence holders from non-EU countries.

-If you are intending to drive in European Union or EEA (apart from Ireland) the map below indicates the type of IDP that is required.
-Be aware you will need both if you plan to travel, say, from France to Spain.
+If you are intending to drive in the European Union or EEA (apart from Ireland) the map below indicates the type of IDP that is required.
+Be aware you will need both if you plan to travel, say, through France to Spain.

 If you are driving outside the EU please refer to the Government website covering International Driving Permits which lists the IDP required both now, and that which will be required if we leave on a no deal basis.

 No change is expected if your policy is already in force.
-You may hear from your insurer spelling out an changes particular to the administration of your policy.
+You may hear from your insurer spelling out any changes - in particular to the administration of your policy.

 For EEA / EU residents some policies may be withdrawn from sale as UK insurers may not have permission to sell policies to EU / EEA residents.
 We are expecting though that a number of policies will continue to be on offer, and some insurers have set up shop in EU countries so that they will be able to direct customers to EU / EEA regulated offices.